 My plea is that we stop creating these false dichotomies that want to say everything is either/or – and embrace the authentic Jesus who is so much more than your own sensibilities.

 Yes, Jesus is subjective, personal and relational.
 But He is also objective, cultural and propositional.
 And true fellowship – organic, missional, or whatever – must permit folks to express all of Jesus, no matter what our gifts, our callings, or our sensibilities.

 Note 2: Frank Viola at http://frankviola.org/2012/02/13/evangelicalism5/ and http://frankviola.org/2012/01/18/evangelicalism2/.
 In private communications to Frank, I repeatedly urged him to correct some of the gross inaccuracies and to retract some of the demeaning descriptions used in these posts, based on my own personal experience and eye-witness accounts about the true motives and true theological perspective of those he was discrediting.
 I even offered to put him in touch with other eye-witness participants and leaders who could speak the truth based on their personal involvement, but to no avail.

 Note 3: Frank Viola at http://frankviola.org/2010/10/13/rethinking-evangelism/.
 When doing research for this series, I noted on Facebook that Frank Viola had questioned the current validity of the Great Commission.
 He reacted angrily, stating that the group moderator would be removing my comment (which subsequently did happen) – even though I was simply restating his own writings.
-Again, I respect Frank and he’s been a great influence on many other issues.
-But I’m discovering that the “Beyond Evangelical” agenda is not very tolerant – like most post-modern ideology – of dissent or questioning dialog.
+I’ve been seeing more and more that the “Beyond Evangelical” agenda is not very tolerant – like most post-modern ideology – of dissent or questioning dialog.

 - An Existential Cliff (crossroadjunction.com)